TIDES-transit/TIDES/README.md

 # TIDES

-Transit ITS Data Exchange Specification (TIDES) for historical transit operations data.
+Transit ITS Data Exchange Specification (TIDES) for historical transit operation data.

 This repository provides data schemas and tools to support the access, management, and improvement of historical transit operations data, including vehicle operations, passenger activity, fare collection, and other similar data.